castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 - `function` (String) The function used to calculate the resource recommendation.
 Supported values: `QUANTILE`, `MAX`
 - `limit` (Block List, Max: 1) Resource limit settings (see [below for nested schema](#nestedblock--cpu--limit))
 - `look_back_period_seconds` (Number) The look back period in seconds for the recommendation.
+- `management_option` (String) Disables management for a single resource when set to `READ_ONLY`.
+The resource will use its original workload template requests and limits.
+Currently, the only supported value is `READ_ONLY`.
 - `max` (Number) Max values for the recommendation, applies to every container.
 For memory - this is in MiB, for CPU - this is in cores.
 - `min` (Number) Min values for the recommendation, applies to every container.
 For memory - this is in MiB, for CPU - this is in cores.
 - `overhead` (Number) Overhead for the recommendation, e.g. `0.1` will result in 10% higher recommendation